 - Sanskrit translation and its transliteration in Tamil.
 Sanskrit translation of each couplet, authored in 1961, by Sri S.N.
 Sri Rama Desikan, a Sanskrit Scholar with many translation works from Tamil to Sanskrit, to his credit, has been included to enable people who can understand Sanskrit to appreciate the meaning of Thirukkural Couplets.

-In the first phase, narratives for 65 couplets have been published.
+Till date, narratives for about 90 couplets have been published.
 This is an on-going effort and narratives for each Couplet shall be published at our following address on a periodical basis. https://sanskritroots.com/nittas/index-of-couplets/ .

 It is the responsibility of every individual to evaluate their lifestyle, elements of their thought process and their value systems against Thirukkural and introspect and elevate themselves and the society, they belong to.